 The Brookings Institution (here) compiled a map of the United States to look at geographic areas of prosperity, using a combination of data sets to reveal an index of “vitality” as part of The Hamilton Project.
 The map combines a county’s median household income, poverty rate, unemployment rate, prime-age employment rate, life expectancy, and housing vacancy rate.
 It presents a Vitality Index as a measure of a place’s economic and social well-being.
 I found it fascinating for comparison regarding the general location of the 1%.

-The “red vs. blue” model of democrat and republican political party behavior by county or state tends to ignore sophisticated levels of communication fraud at a global scale.
-Conflicting economic remedies from the political left and the right are abstractions aimed at the prevention of social conflict.
-Tension is natural to diversity and a good thing in many ways but can worsen when associated with the corruption of thought inherent to high concentrations of both wealth and poverty.
+The “red vs. blue” model of democrat and republican political party behavior by county or state tends to ignore sophisticated communication fraud levels at a global scale.
+Conflicting economic remedies from the political left and the right are abstractions aimed at preventing social conflict.
+Tension is natural to diversity and a good thing in many ways.
+Still, it can worsen when associated with the corruption of thought inherent to high concentrations of wealth and poverty.

-The gap is more than economic (have and have not), it includes the “knowing” from the “unknowing”.
-The 1994 book Making Democracy Work by Robert D. Putnam (w/Leonardi and Nanetti) is a twenty-year look into the civic traditions of Italy.
+The gap is more than economic (have and have not); it includes the “knowing” from the “unknowing.”
+The 1994 book Making Democracy Work by Robert D. Putnam (w/Leonardi and Nanetti) is a twenty-year look into Italy’s civic traditions.
 They found Democracy works by reinforcing regional identities and trust.
 The reach of ordinary ideas about how democracy works well draws out shared experiences.

 The reach of reasonable self-governance they found no longer competes in a global economy.
 It is under attack.
 The evidence is in the range of experiences not shared.
 The range for this knowledge moves from mysterious offshore accounts to the helplessness of refugees that grow in total numbers and places.
-When a different way of life is upon a people it occurs in one of two ways, creatively by the attentive or forcefully by the thoughtless.
+When a different way of life is upon a people, it occurs in one of two ways, creatively by the attentive or forcefully by the thoughtless.
 Both are embedded in the human heart and the sheer force of Nature’s DNA, the purpose of which is can only be understood in ten-thousand-year chunks of time.
-What we witness now are pissing matches between authoritarian bullies and capital supremacists, the tolerance for which is unforgivable.
+We witness distracting matches between authoritarian bullies and capital supremacists, the tolerance for which is unforgivable.